Why we switched to plain text email

 “Less is more, but only when it’s better” -Dieter Rams

-Industrial design Dieter Rams, is famous for his pared back minimalist industrial design work for Braun.
-A designer Steve Jobs and Johnny Ives both respected, and whom inspired a number of Apple’s most successful designs.
+Famed industrial designer Dieter Rams, is famous for his pared back minimalist industrial design work for Braun®.
+A designer Steve Jobs and Johnny Ives (Apple) both respected, and whom inspired a number of Apple’s most successful designs.